emmanueluche/dune_imperium_uprising_4/Manual.md

 ## ROUND STRUCTURE (Page 8)

 DUNE: IMPERIUM — UPRISING is played in a series of rounds.
-Each round consists of ﬁ ve phases, in this order:
+Each round consists of ﬁve phases, in this order:

 1. Round Start

-2. Player Turns Agent Turn Reveal Turn
+2. Player Turns

+   Agent Turn

+   Reveal Turn

 3. Combat